toptal/picasso/.changeset/odd-queens-play.md

 ---
 ### PageTopBar

-- add custom logo with the new `logoType` prop
+- add custom logo with the new `logo` prop